Shelley Duvall, star of ‘The Shining,’ dead at 75 - KVIA

 In a Boca Raton News story published in 1977, Altman hailed the actress as being able to “to swing all sides of the pendulum: charming, silly, sophisticated, pathetic — even beautiful.”

-Duvall’s other notable work includes her performances in “Annie Hall” and “McCabe & Mrs. Miller.”
+Duvall’s other notable work includes her performances in “Annie Hall,” “Roxanne” and “McCabe & Mrs. Miller.”
+She enjoyed an early hit in the premium cable era, as host and producer of Showtime’s “Faerie Tale Theatre” from 1982 to 1987.
 She worked in the entertainment industry for decades before she fell on hard times.

 In 2016, Duvall appeared on Dr. Phil’s daytime talk show in an interview titled, “A Hollywood Star’s Descent Into Mental Illness: Saving The Shining’s Shelley Duvall.”